 © Trustees of the British Museum

 D.R.
-Budet, Painting the Maya universe: ro (Durham, London, Duke University Press in association with Duke University Museum of Art, 1994)
+Budet, Painting the Maya universe: royal ceramics of the Classic period (Durham, London, Duke University Press in association with Duke University Museum of Art, 1994)